• Skip to primary navigation

 Storage

 Chimichurri should be stored in an airtight container in the refrigerator.
-It will keep this way for at least 2 weeks.
+It will keep this way for up to a week, but is best served as fresh as possible.

 You can also freeze it in an ice cube tray and store for up to 6 months.